SSH Commands Reference

 PubkeyAuthentication yes

-Limit SSH access to specific users (server-side)
+Limit SSH access to specific users or groups

 # Add to /etc/ssh/sshd_config